AhmedSalem2020/microservices-demo/README.md

 ## Conclusion

-This setup provides a scalable and robust environment for running the Microservices Demo on Google Cloud.
-By leveraging Terraform for infrastructure as code and integrating a CI/CD pipeline, the solution is both automated and easy to manage.
+This setup provides a comprehensive, scalable, and robust environment for running the Microservices Demo on Google Cloud.
+By leveraging Terraform for infrastructure as code, automating CI/CD with Skaffold, and integrating the Istio service mesh, the solution ensures enhanced traffic management, security, and observability.
+The combination of these technologies results in an automated, easy-to-manage, and highly effective cloud-native application deployment that is well-suited for modern microservices architectures.

 ## Deployment Considerations and When to Use Google Cloud Deploy